 - An organization’s bank account, select Myself and Business.
 Please continue in this article.

 - Someone else’s bank account, select “Someone else will receive the funds”.
 (We call this a beneficiary.)
 If you select a beneficiary, your part of the transfer process is complete.
-Please continue in this article.
+For information on how to add a beneficiary to your fundraiser, please continue reading in this article.

 2. Add personal and bank information